github/opensource.guide/_articles/building-community.md

 ---
 title: Building Welcoming Communities
-description: Building a welcoming community will encourage people to use, contribute to, and evangelize your project.
+description: Building a welcoming community that encourages people to use, contribute to, and evangelize your project.
 ---

 You've launched your project, you're spreading the word, and people are checking it out.
 Awesome!
 Now, how do you get them to stick around?
 Building a welcoming community will encourage people to use, contribute to, and evangelize your project.